 A target for the Fund's performance has been set by reference to the Retail Price Index over rolling 5 year periods.
-The Retail Price Index is published by the Office for National Statistics, further information for which can be obtained from www.ons.gov.uk
+The Retail Price Index is published by the Office for National Statistics, further information for which can be obtained from www.ons.gov.uk growing in real terms over a time period which is consistent with the Fund's long-term investment horizon.

-The Index has been selected as a target to beat as it a common standard which will allow assessment as to whether shareholders' investments are growing in real terms over a time period which is consistent with the not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Fund.
+The Index has been selected as a target to beat as it a common standard which will allow assessment as to whether shareholders' investments are intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Fund.